buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param roledict: Dictionary with key=role, and value=list of domain strings

     RolesFromDomain grants roles to users according to their email domains.
-    If a user tried to login with email ``foo@gmail.com``, then user will be granted the role 'admins'.
+    If a user tried to login with email ``foo@gmail.com``, then the user will be granted the role 'admins'.

     ex: